 If you hold the QOF investment for at least five years before December 31, 2026, then you can reduce your deferred capital gains tax liability by 10% through a step-up in basis.
 To capture this benefit, you must have invested your eligible capital gains in a QOF by December 31, 2021*

-*Currently, you can no longer claim these tax benefits if you invest today.
-However, there are discussions sweeping through congress about potentially renewing the date to another one in the future to allow more people to invest in the QOZ program.**
+*You currently cannot claim these tax benefits if you invest today.
+However, there are discussions sweeping through Congress about potentially renewing the date to another one in the future to allow more people to invest in the QOZ program.

 Elimination of capital gain tax liability on appreciated QOF investment